Salaboy/alfresco-keycloak-deployment/README.md

 testuser in group users with password password hruser in group users and group hrusers and password password client user for using admin client with password client

+To start a container use docker run -p 8180:8180 activiti/activiti-cloud-keycloak